 The night before Wagner’s fifty-sixth birthday, Cosima set up his bust surrounded by flowers.

-1870: 57th birthday (Villa Tribschen, Switzerland)
+1870: 57th birthday (Villa Tribschen, Lucerne, Switzerland)

 During the night before Wagner's fifty-seventh birthday, Cosima decorated the stairs and the vestibule.

-Wagner received many letters and telegrams including those from the King, Richter and Josef Standhartner, a poem from Hans Herrig (The Three Norns), a letter from Friedrich Nietzsche which closed by stating that his whole life was dedicated to his ‘esteemed Master’ and a telegram from Franz Liszt ('Forever with you, on bright as on gloomy days').
+Wagner also received many letters and telegrams including those from the King, Richter and Josef Standhartner, a poem from Hans Herrig (The Three Norns), a letter from Friedrich Nietzsche which closed by stating that his whole life was dedicated to his ‘esteemed Master’ and a telegram from Franz Liszt ('Forever with you, on bright as on gloomy days').

-1872: 59th birthday (in temporary accommodation, Bayreuth)
+1872: 59th birthday (Hotel Fantaisie, Donndorf, Bayreuth)

-On the day of Wagner’s fifty-nineth birthday, he conducted a performance of Beethoven's Ninth Symphony in the Markgräfliches Opernhaus of Bayreuth which was followed by the laying of the foundation-stone of the Festspielhaus, a new theatre atop the so-called Green Hill outside Bayreuth.
-The band played his while Wagner struck the stone three times with a hammer and said, 'Bless this stone!
+At 11 o'clock in the morning in pouring rain, on his fifty-nineth birthday, Wagner laid the foundation-stone of the Festspielhaus, a new theatre atop a large plot of land outside Bayreuth - the 'Green Hill' - which had been donated by the town council.
+King Ludwig sent a good-will message that was enclosed in the foundation stone.
+Then the band played his while Wagner struck the stone three times with a hammer and said, 'Bless this stone!
 May it stand long and hold firmly.'
-Ludwig telegraphed his congratulations.
-Rain fell, and the assembly returned to the old theatre to complete the ceremony.
+Because of the rain, the assembly returned to the Margraves Opera House to complete the ceremony.
 Musicians and singers, the Wagner family, the composer, the burgomaster and others were grouped on the stage.
 The burgomaster delivered an address of welcome, and then Wagner read a fervent speech.
 At the close of it he raised his hands and the chorus burst into the chorale from the last scene of .

 Cosima Wagner and Richard Wagner in 1872

-1873: 60th birthday (in temporary accommodation, Bayreuth)
+1873: 60th birthday (an apartment at Dammallee 7, Bayreuth)

-Daniela carried in the Laurana Gallery etchings of Raphael, drawings which Wagner had once seen and admired at the home of the painter Hubner; Blandine presented l’Histoire du Bouddhisme by Burnouf; and the two little girls gave him Le Roman de Douze Pairs from Wagner’s former library.
-They also surprised him with a performance of the play The laughter of the Innocents, which had been written by his stepfather Ludwig Geyer.
-Wagner was greatly touched by it.
+In the early morning Wagner was awoken with the chorus 'Wach auf, es nahet gen den Tag’ (Awake, the day is dawning now).
+Daniela carried in the Laurana Gallery etchings of Raphael, drawings which Wagner had once seen and admired at the home of the painter Hubner; Blandine presented l’Histoire du Bouddhisme by Burnouf; and the two little girls (Isolde and Eva) gave him Le Roman de Douze Pairs from Wagner’s former library.
+Cosima gave Wagner Alexandre Langlois' translation of the Rig-Veda and Wagner treated himself to translations of a number of other oriental classics.

 1874: 61st birthday (Villa Wahnfried, Bayreuth)

-Wagner’s sixty-first birthday was spent in their new home, a large house in Bayreuth, which he named Wahnfried (“madness” + “peace”) and which the family had moved into in April 1874.
+Wagner’s sixty-first birthday was spent in their new home, a large house in Bayreuth, which he named Wahnfried (“madness” + “peace”) and which the family had moved into in April.
 It had been financed by King Ludwig.

 1877: 64th birthday (London)